mate-academy/kt-let-greet-clients/README.md

 Implement the following method:

-- `getGreetings()` in the `GreetingService` class
+`getGreetings()` in the `GreetingService` class.

 Method `getGreetings()` should take a list of client names, which may contain null values.
 It should iterate through each item in the list and generate a personalized greeting message for non-null names.
-To handle null values gracefully, use the Kotlin `let` function to process only the non-null names.
+To handle `null` values gracefully, use the Kotlin `let` function to process only the non-null names.

 Here's the expected behavior of `getGreetings()`:

-- If the name is not null, add a greeting message "Hello, [name]!" to the list of greetings.
+- If the name is not null, add a greeting message `Hello, [name]!` to the list of greetings.
 - If the name is null, do not add any message to the list.

 The final output of the method should be a list of personalized greetings for all valid client names.